-Figure 6 shows the ROIC for the Energy sector was hit hardest of all sectors during the COVID-19 pandemic that coincided with increased production from Saudi Arabia and Russia.
-The deteriorating ROIC wiped out nearly all the improvement achieved from 2016 to mid-2019.
-The decline in ROIC is largely driven by NOPAT margin falling from 8.2% at the end of 2018 to 2.6% TTM.
-Invested capital turns have also fallen from 0.61 to 0.48 over the same time.
+Figure 6 shows the ROIC for the Energy sector was one of the hardest hit of all sectors as the COVID-19 pandemic combined with increased production from Saudi Arabia and Russia drove oil prices down.
+The deteriorating ROIC wiped out all the improvement achieved from 2016 to mid-2019.
+The decline in ROIC is

-Figure 6: Energy ROIC vs. WACC: December 2004 - 8/11/20
+Figure 6: Energy ROIC vs. WACC: 1998 - 11/17/20